 MEXC Partners with Unicrypt Expanding its Ecosystem Development

-/EIN News/ -- BARCELONA, Spain, July 22, 2021 (GLOBE NEWSWIRE) -- ZEXPRWIRE, Global cryptocurrency and digital asset exchange MEXC is partnering with Unicrypt to help develop its ecosystem and provide MEXC customers with access to Unicrypt’s unique defi services and protocols.
+Global cryptocurrency and digital asset exchange MEXC is partnering with Unicrypt to help develop its ecosystem.LONDON, UNITED KINGDOM, July 22, 2021 /EINPresswire.com/ -- Global cryptocurrency and digital asset exchange MEXC is partnering with Unicrypt to help develop its ecosystem and provide MEXC customers with access to Unicrypt’s unique defi services and protocols.

 Built from the ground up by a passionate and dedicated team, inspired by Uniswap founder Hayden Adams, Unicrypt is designed to give its users access to a decentralized suite of tools and services to help them benefit from the booming defi ecosystem.

-‘’We’re very happy to start collaborating with MEXC.
+A Unicrypt spokesperson said: ‘’We’re very happy to start collaborating with MEXC.
 We have here a very promising room for growth and evolution benefiting both Unicrypt and MEXC communities at a large scale.
 Our trustless and automated technologies & services will now serve the Asian market consistently.
 Huge adoption milestone for us!
-Let’s get started’’
+Let’s get started’’ -

 Unicrypt features a variety of tools, including: